WAGT (TV): History

 Ever since WJBF (channel 6) had dropped its primary NBC affiliation in favor of a full ABC affiliation in September 1967, NBC had been relegated to off-hours clearances on WJBF and CBS affiliate WRDW-TV (channel 12).
 Even after WATU signed on, NBC allowed WJBF and WRDW-TV to cherry-pick its stronger shows, most likely because most Augusta-area viewers still didn't have UHF-capable sets (the FCC had only mandated all-channel tuning in 1964).
 WATU was thus left with most of NBC's news programming, as well as lower-rated entertainment shows.
-During this time, it was not unusual for tape-delayed NBC programs to air on both WJBF and WRDW between 7:00 and 7:30 p.m. before the respective networks' prime-time feeds began for the evening.
+During this time, it was not unusual for tape-delayed NBC programs to air on both WJBF and WRDW between 7 and 7:30 p.m. before the respective networks' prime time feeds began for the evening.
 WJBF also aired the Today Show and WRDW-TV ran The Tonight Show.
 Another problem for channel 26 came from WIS-TV in Columbia, which provided at least "Grade B" coverage on VHF channel 10 to most of the South Carolina side of the Augusta market and aired the full NBC schedule.
-In a market that was just barely large enough to support three full network affiliates, WATU-TV was unable to make any headway, and went dark in 1970.
+In a market that was just barely large enough to support three full network affiliates, WATU-TV was unable to make any headway, and went dark on November 9, 1970.